oddbird/susysite/content/index.rst

 -----------

-In a world of agile development and super-tablet-multi-magic-lap-phones, the best layouts can't be contained in a single framework, grid system, or technique.
+In a world of agile development and super-tablet-multi-magic-laptop-phones, the best layouts can't be contained in a single framework or technique.
-You can't build an entire house with a single hammer.
-You need a full belt,
-with tools that respond to all your needs.
-Susy combines all the common layout patterns into one flexible syntax, so each approach is available when you need it.
+CSS Libraries are a bloated mess of opinions about how to do your job.

-*Stop letting the table-saw tell you where to put the kitchen.*
+Stop letting the table-saw tell you where to put the kitchen.

+*You draw the blueprints,
+we'll do the heavy lifting.*

 Rapid Prototypes, Rapid Production